9 Important CPG Industry Trends 2022-2025

 (Image source: eMarketer)

-According to Nielsen, sustainable-minded consumers are expected to spend up to $150 billion on sustainable products by 2021 in the US alone.
+According to Nielsen, sustainable-minded consumers were expected to spend up to $150 billion on sustainable products by the end of 2021 in the US alone.
 The company says the top-growth subcategories of the sustainable movement include vegan, cruelty free, and B corporations.

-Search interest in cruelty-free products and companies has increased dramatically over the past 10 years.
+Search interest in "cruelty-free" products and companies has increased dramatically by over 400% during the past 10 years.

 Some companies have also seen positive results by taking a public stance without necessarily changing the way their products are made.